-All orders from unknown correspondents must be accom-panied with reference or Post-office Order.
+All orders from unknown correspondents must be accompanied with reference or Post-office Order.
 Borough Branch.

-ROYAL BRITISH BANK, Islington Branch, City-road, near the "Angel."
-HORSNAIL and CATCHPOOL, of Bullford Mill, near Witham, Essex, and of Caledonian-road, Islington, beg to announce that they have taken the above premises, with a view to being more central. central.
+Catchpool, of Bullford Mill, near Witham, Essex, and of Caledonian-road, Islington, beg to announce that they have taken the above premises, with a view to being more central. central.

-For prices of genuine country Flour, &c., delivered to London families, and for other particulars, see Times daily.
+For prices of genuine country Flour, &c., delivered to London families, and for other particulars, see Times

-KEATING'S PALE NEWFOUNDLAND K EATING'S PALE NEWFOUNDLAND cod LIVER OIL, perfectly pure, nearly tasteless, and free from adulteration of any kind, having been ana-lyzed, reported on, and recommended by Professors Taylor and Thomson, of Guy's and St. Thomas's Hospitals, who, in the words of the late Dr. Pereira, say, that "The finest Oil is that most devoid of colour, adour, and flavour," cha-racters this will be found to possess in a high degree.- Half-pints, 1s.
+EATING'S PALE NEWFOUNDLAND COD LIVER OIL, perfectly pure, nearly tasteless, and free from adulteration of any kind, having been analyzed, reported on, and recommended by Professors Taylor and Thomson, of Guy's and St. Thomas's Hospitals, who, in the words of the late Dr. Pereira, say, that "The finest Oil is that most devoid of colour, odour, and flavour," characters this will be found to possess in a high degree.-Half-pints, 1s.
 6d.; Pints, 2s.
 6d.; Quarts, 4s.
 6d.; and Five-pint Bottles, 10s.
 6d., Imperial Measure.

 79, St. Paul's Churchyard, London.

-'EATING'S COUGH LOZENGES. - A duce melodious enunciation.
-To remedy the latter and to pro-duce melodious enunciation, every public character, whether of the Bar, the Senate, or the Pulpit, should have at hand Keating's Cough Lozenges, which are patronised by a majority of the Imperial Parliament, the Bench, and leading members of the Operatic Corps.
-For Affections of the Throat, or Chest, and for Winter Cough they are un-niling ailing.
+EATING'S COUGH LOZENGES. - A Good Speech or an Effective Song cannot be given if the Vocal Organs are not in a sound condition, free from hoarseness or irritation.
+To remedy the latter and to produce melodious en unciation, every public character, whether of the Bar, the Senate, or the Pulpit, should have at hand Keating's Cough Lozenges, which are patronised by a majority of the Imperial Parliament, the Bench, and leading members of the Operatic Corps.
+For Affections of the Throat, or Chest, and for Winter Cough they are unciling stumps or causing any pain.
+SILICIOUS ENAMELLED AMERICAN MINERAL TEFTH, the best in Europe-guaranteed to answer every purpose of mastication or articulation-from 3s.
+6d. per Tooth.

 Prepared and sold in Boxes, 1s.
-1d., and Tins, 2s.
+11d., and Tins, 2s.
 9d each, by THOMAS KEATING.
 Chemist, &c., 79, St. Paul's-churchyard, London.
-Rotail by all Druggists.
+Retail by all Druggists.